apache/gravitino/docs/lakehouse-iceberg-catalog.md

 - Doesn't support `Distribution`, you should use `BucketPartition` instead.

 :::info
-If you load Iceberg table, the table distribution strategy maybe `hash` with num 0, which means no distribution.
+If you load Iceberg tables, the table distribution strategy is `hash` with num 0, which means no distribution.
 :::

 ### Table column types

 | Gravitino Type              | Apache Iceberg Type         |
 |-----------------------------|-----------------------------|